adopt-liveview/adopt-liveview/priv/pages/2026/05-01-v2-show-data-en_US.md

 - Bang functions do not use the convenient format of `{:ok, data}` and `{:error, error}`; they simply return the data or raise an exception.
 - Phoenix can automatically handle some Ecto exceptions and convert them into HTTP errors, making our code simpler because we can focus only on the success case.
 - The `<.list>` component is useful for rendering simple key-value structures.
-- In development mode, Phoenix displays beautiful error messages in the browser for exceptions to assist the developer, but in ticketion, the messages are generic (though customizable).
+- In development mode, Phoenix displays beautiful error messages in the browser for exceptions to assist the developer, but in production, the messages are generic (though customizable).
 - The `<.table>` component accepts a `row_click` assign with a function that is executed when a row in the table is clicked.
 - The JS Command `JS.navigate/1` works exactly like the `<.link navigate={...}>` component, except in a programmatic way.
 - Phoenix can automatically convert Ecto schemas into URL parameters by looking at their ID.